-In October 2023, we announced the successful initial outcomes from our pivotal preclinical study with the LIBERTY[®] Endovascular Robotic Surgical System.
-The pivotal study was conducted by three leading interventional radiologists that utilized the LIBERTY[®] Endovascular Robotic Surgical System to reach a total of 48 animal targets.
-A total of 6 LIBERTY[®] Endovascular Robotic Surgical Systems were used in the study.
-All 6 LIBERTY[®] Endovascular Robotic Surgical Systems performed flawlessly, with 100% usability and technical success.
+In October 2023, we announced the successful initial outcomes from our pivotal preclinical study with the LIBERTY® Endovascular Robotic Surgical System.
+The pivotal study was conducted by three leading interventional radiologists that utilized the LIBERTY® Endovascular Robotic Surgical System to reach a total of 48 animal targets.
+A total of 6 LIBERTY® Endovascular Robotic Surgical Systems were used in the study.
+All 6 LIBERTY® Endovascular Robotic Surgical Systems performed flawlessly, with 100% usability and technical success.
 No acute adverse events or complications were visually observed intra-operative.
 In December 2023, we announced that the final histopathology and lab report supplements our previous findings, and that the results of the study will support our IDE submission to the FDA to commence human clinical study.
-On January 29, 2024, the Company submitted an Investigational Device Exemption (IDE) application with the U.S. Food and Drug Administration, in order to commence its pivotal clinical trial in humans, and as of the date of this prospectus, we are continuing our interaction with the FDA regarding our IDE submission process.
-See "-Recent Developments-FDA Approval to Proceed with Pivotal Human Clinical Trial" above.
-See also "-Government Regulation-U.S. Regulation-Description of the IDE process" below
+On January 29, 2024, the Company submitted an Investigational Device Exemption (IDE) application with the U.S. Food and Drug Administration, in order to commence its pivotal clinical trial in humans, and on June 3, 2024, we announced that we have received the FDA's approval to proceed with our pivotal human clinical trial.
+See "-Recent Developments-FDA Approval to Proceed with Pivotal Human Clinical Trial" above and below.
+See also "-Government Regulation-U.S. Regulation-Description of the IDE process" below.

-On October 24, 2023, we announced that we received confirmation for the commencement of the process to support our future CE Mark approval, and to ultimately allow us to market the LIBERTY[®] Endovascular Robotic Surgical System in Europe as well as other regions who accept the CE Mark.
-According to the confirmation, we will commence audits for ISO 13485 certification to ensure compliance with the Quality Management System (QMS) requirements of the EU Medical Devices Regulation (MDR 2017/745), during the first half of 2024.
-We had previously taken the first step to advance our European program by engaging with a leading Notified Body, who recently confirmed dates for conducting the required audits.
+On October 24, 2023, we announced that we received confirmation for the commencement of the process to support our future CE Mark approval, and to ultimately allow us to market the LIBERTY® Endovascular Robotic Surgical System in Europe as well as other regions who accept the CE Mark.
+We had previously taken the first step to advance our European program by engaging with a leading Notified Body.
+As a result, we recently completed our on-site audits for ISO 13485 certification to ensure compliance of the Quality Management System (QMS) requirements, and the results are being reviewed by the Notified Body.